Paperless: AI Invoice Extraction with Gemini and Supabase

 The core loop is simple: upload a document, get structured data back, review and approve it, mark it paid when done.

 The dashboard gives you a live summary — total outstanding, overdue amounts, what's been paid this month, and how many invoices are sitting in the approval queue.
-The invoices page has filters for approval status, payment status, and date range, plus a CSV export if you need to pull things into a spreadsheet.
+The invoices page has filters for approval status, payment status, and date range, plus sortable columns and a CSV export if you need to pull things into a spreadsheet.

 For each invoice, it pulls out the vendor, invoice number, date, due date, category, line items, and totals.
 If it can't find something, it leaves it blank rather than guessing.
+Click any invoice to open the detail panel and see the full breakdown.

 The Stack